 College of Arts, Humanities, and Social Sciences

-The Liberal Arts Academic Advisor, Mr. Frank Bell, is located in Morton Hall 220.
-Liberal Arts students who have not filed a Program of Study must meet with Mr. Bell for schedule planning before registering.
-Call for an appointment at 256.824.2867 (firstname.lastname@example.org).
-The college maintains a student computer lab in the Salmon Library.
-In addition, there is a Foreign Language Lab in MOR 300, a Sociology Library in MOR 344, and a Women's Studies Resource Center in MOR 254.
+The Academic Advisors for the College of Arts, Humanities, and Social Sciences are Mr. Joshua Riddle and Ms. Jana Savanapridi, are located in the Conference Training Center (CTC) 113.
+CAHS students who have not filed a Program of Study must meet with Mr. Riddle or Ms. Savanapridi for schedule planning before registering.
+Call for an appointment at 256.824.2867 (firstname.lastname@example.org or email@example.com).
+The College maintains two libraries: A Sociology Library in CTC 203 and a Women's and Gender Studies Resource Center library in CTC 111.

 College of Nursing